 In the past years, my research has focused on war and memory in the Pacific.
-In particular, I examined how the perceptions of the Nanjing Massacre evolved in history writing and public memory in Japan, China, and the United States from 1937 to the present.
+In my first book, I examined how the perceptions of the Nanjing Massacre evolved in history writing and public memory in Japan, China, and the United States from 1937 to the present.
 This work was published by Oxford University Press in the spring of 2006.
-My next book project is tentatively titled "From Cultures of War to Cultures of Peace; Peace and War Museums in Japan, China and South Korea.”
-This study examines various pacifism movements in postwar Japan and war/peace museums in China, Japan, South Korea, and Taiwan.
-It will be a study of the Weatherhead East Asian institute of Columbia University.
+In my second, book, I examined various pacifism movements among ordinary citizens in postwar Japan and war/peace museums in China, Japan, and South Korea.
+Both studies were sponsored by the Weatherhead East Asian Institute of Columbia University.

 The Making of the "Rape of Nanking": History and Memory in Japan, China, and the United States.
 New York: Oxford University Press, 2006.

 “Can Patriotism Promote Peace?: The Role of Museums in Disseminating the History of Imperial Japan and Facilitating Reconciliation in East Asia,” The 6th International Conference of Museums of Peace (Kyoto: Kyoto Museum for World Peace, Ritsumeikan University, 2009), pp. 53-57.

 "For the Nation or For the People?: History and Memory of the Nanjing Massacre in Japan," in The Power of Memory in Modern Japan, ed.
 Sven Saaler (Dorset: Global Oriental, 2008), pp. 17-31.